CaseSolvedUK/munin-stress-ng/README.md

 2. `service munin-node restart`

-Once munin stops reading data the stress-ng task will terminate
+Once munin stops reading data, the stress-ng task will terminate

+OR you could just kill the stress-ng process with:

+`kill $(<"/tmp/munin-stress-ng.pid")`